andrewlod/log-aggregator-kubernetes/README.md

 ## Features
 - Stdout and file log collection from containers with FileBeat
-- Log indexing on Amazon S3
+- Amazon S3 Snapshot and Restore
 - Data querying
 - Data visualization